House sheathing is the panel layer that turns framing into a working shell.

 Exterior wall sheathing thickness affects more than price.
 It affects nail hold, wall stiffness, panel flatness, and how much abuse the wall can take before siding goes on.

-Common wall sheathing often starts around 7/16-inch OSB or 15/32-inch plywood, but the right panel depends on the panel rating, fastener schedule, wind exposure, seismic risk, wall bracing design, siding type, and local code.
+Common wall sheathing often starts around 7/16-inch OSB or 15/32-inch plywood, but the right panel depends on panel rating, fastener schedule, wind exposure, seismic risk, bracing design, siding type, and local code.
 Do not treat one thickness as universal for every wall.

 - 7/16-inch OSB or similar rated wall panels are common on standard wall framing where the design, fasteners, and local conditions allow it.